-A lot of focus is placed on washing machines with A+++ ratings, or 1600 r.p.m spins, but another feature that is equally important is the amount of water left after washing
+A lot of focus is placed on A+++ energy ratings, or 1600 RPM spin speeds, but another feature that is equally important is the amount of water left after washing

-The top-rated washing machines leave between 45% - 50% behind, compared to less efficient models which leave up to 60 %.
+The best washing machines leave between 45% - 50% behind, compared to less efficient models which leave up to 60 %.

-If there is a lot of water left, you will need to spend extra time, effort and energy to get your clothes dry.
+If there is a lot of water left, you will have to spend extra time, effort and energy to get your clothes dry.

-Dryers are also much more expensive to operate than washers, and we can never rely on the weather in the UK to help out!
+Tumble dryers are also much more expensive to run than washers, and we can never rely on the UK weather to help out!

 A child lock is a great feature every good washing machine should have.